Designing an AI-Powered Clause Library

 I've worked across healthcare, fintech, legal tech, insurance, telecommunications, procurement, and enterprise SaaS.
 The domain matters less than the complexity.
 I do my best work in products where the problem space is tangled, the stakeholders are many, and the path from evidence to action requires translation across teams.

 I'm currently exploring principal, staff, and director-level research roles at companies building complex products.
-If your team is working on something where research needs to be wired into how you make decisions (not just how you validate them), I'd like to hear about it.
+Open to longer-term strategic consulting roles as well.
+Reach out if your team is working on wicked problems where rapid and valid research needs to be wired into how you make decisions.